Edge of the Continent Tour

 The Lost Coast is the most remote part of the entire California Coast.
 The famous Pacific Coast Highway had to be built inland to go around the rugged contours and steep coastal mountains.
 Not only will you ride the only paved segment of the Lost Coast on this trip, you’ll also cruise through some of the last remaining old growth redwoods, along the Eel River, and back over the coast range to rejoin the Pacific Coast Highway.

 With Comova’s support you can ride these remote corners of California without worrying about mechanicals, whether you can get a cell signal, or where to find water.
-We’ll transport you to the start in Ferndale and then shuttle your luggage each day so you can ride keep your ride light and your focus on the challenging terrain.
+We’ll transport you to the start in Miranda and then shuttle your luggage each day so you can ride keep your ride light and your focus on the challenging terrain.

 TRIP TYPE